 How to make a splash this Small Business Saturday

 Back in 2010, American Express founded Small Business Saturday.
 It takes place the Saturday after Thanksgiving.
-In 2021, that means the day falls on Nov.
-27.

 Sure, Small Business Saturday is only one day a year.
 But, there’s an entire Shop Small movement that extends beyond this one day to encourage consumers to support their local startups and businesses year-round.
 And for some small businesses, that movement begins with participating in SBS.